makannew/use-delayed-state/README.md

 ## Use cases

-It can be used for [debouncing](https://css-tricks.com/debouncing-throttling-explained-examples/#article-header-id-0) which simply delays all consecuative attempts for setting a state to make sure only the last one which persists for certain amount of time is valid as new state.
+It can be used for [debouncing](https://css-tricks.com/debouncing-throttling-explained-examples/#article-header-id-0) which simply delays all consecuative attempts for setting a state to make sure only the last update is executed.

 It is also a handy tool for applying timing logics inside react components e.g. Showing a notification for few seconds.